 Feel confident on your first day by choosing an outfit that is appropriate for your new job.
 Does your company have a formal dress code or a casual one?
 If you are not sure, reach out to your HR manager or browse the company’s website or social media pages for inspiration.
 Also, it’s never a bad idea to dress more formal and then adjust after you see what your coworkers are wearing.
 Check out our video on office attire to get more information AND inspiration!

 Map out your route to work in advance so you know exactly where to go and how long it will take to get there.
 Be sure to arrive a few minutes early to give yourself time to freshen up.
-If you have a remote job and your first day of work is at home instead of the office, wake up early to set up your workspace, test your technology in advance to make sure there are no issues, and read our tips for how to work from home.
+If you have a remote job and your first day of work is at home instead of the office, wake up early to set up your workspace, and test your technology in advance to make sure there are no issues.

 Bring your work documents